 To submit a new manuscript

-- All submissions must be done through the journal website submission link.
+- All submissions must be made through the journal website submission link.
 In case of a broken submission link, authors may e-mail email@example.com for submission.

 - All necessary files must be uploaded in one submission.

 - Authors are encouraged to provide a message to the editor about concerns they may have about the submission.